gllaw/TicTacToe/README.md

-Hello, this is for playing Tic Tac Toe against the computer in your console.
+Hello, this is for playing Tic Tac Toe against the computer.

-Unfortunately, if I've done things right then you shouldn't be able to win.
+If I've done things right then you shouldn't be able to win, sorry.

-My condolences.

 Please have Ruby installed and navigate to this file's directory in your terminal.